CommitAndChill/BlueprintTaskForge/README.md

 - **Custom Validation**: Implement compile-time validation for your tasks

 ## 📄 License
-This project is open source under the **GPLv3** license.
 See LICENSE file for more details.

 ## 🙏 Acknowledgments
 Originally based on the (now discontinued) Blueprint Node Template plugin by Alexandr Marchenko